-Let’s start from the beginning.
-The history of Lambrusco has its roots in ancient centuries, when the nomadic hunter man has found it convenient to stop in those places that could guarantee him an adequate exploitation of resources thanks to agriculture and breeding.
+Let’s go back to the beginning.
+The history of Lambrusco has its roots in the distant past, when man, as a nomadic hunter, found it convenient to stop in places that could guarantee him an adequate exploitation of resources thanks to agriculture and breeding.

-It was precisely at that time that the first populations began to select the plants suitable for their sustenance, that could guarantee edible fruits throughout the year.
-The vine was no exception, which at the time was a wild plant that grew up climbing to other plants and was later named by the Romans “Lambrusca”, or wild plant.
+In fact, it was at this time that the first populations began to select plants that were suitable for their sustenance and that could guarantee edible fruit throughout the year.
+The vine was no exception.
+At that time it was a wild plant that grew by climbing on other plants and was later called “Lambrusca” by the Romans, meaning wild plant.

-From then until the present day, the passion for the cultivation of the vine has never ceased to engage Italians, giving rise to those that are still today defined among the best wines in the world and to the most important and renowned wine cellars.
+From that time to the present day, the passion for viticulture has never ceased to fascinate Italians, giving rise to some of the best wines in the world and to some of the most important and prestigious wineries.

-To trace the history of this long journey, but above all to celebrate the King of the Emilia Tables, we decided to list the 6 most curious points in the history of Lambrusco, six sips of red nectar in which to get lost, to finally find all the thickness and dignity of one of the oldest and most famous vines in the world.
+To retrace the history of this long journey, but above all to celebrate the king of the Emilian tables, we have decided to list the 6 most curious points in the history of Lambrusco, 6 sips of red nectar to lose yourself in, to finally rediscover all the depth and dignity of one of the oldest and most famous vines in the world.

 1. The vine planted – The Gauls, the Etruscans and the wine

-A curious fact is that the traditional method of cultivation of the vine typical of the Emilia-Romagna area derives directly from this ancient method of cultivation, that has survived for millennia to the present day.
+It is a curious fact that the traditional method of vine-growing typical of Emilia Romagna, the Emilian vine, derives directly from this ancient cultivation method, which has survived over the millennia to the present day.

 2. Lambrusca Vitis – Virgil and the Latins

-The name Lambrusco is probably due to the Latin poet Virgil who in his Quinta Bucolica mentions a “Lambrusca Vitis”, that is a wild grape that produces fruits with a sour taste and that grows on the edge of the countryside.
+The name Lambrusco probably comes from the Latin poet Virgil who, in his Quinta Bucolica, mentions a “Lambrusca Vitis”, a wild vine that produced sour fruit and grew on the edges of the countryside.

-The vocation of these lands to wine production is also mentioned by Strabo in the 3rd century aC, who observed that here there were wooden barrels larger than houses and also by Pliny the Elder, who marveled at the blood-red color that leaves of this vine have before they fall.
+The vocation of these lands for wine production is also mentioned by Strabo in the third century A.D., who noted that there were wooden barrels bigger than houses, and by Pliny the Elder, who admired the blood-red colour of the leaves of this vine before they fall.

 3. Matilde of Canossa, Sorbara and the vine

-On 2 July 1084 the area near Sorbara (Modena) hosted one of the most famous battles for the history of Italy, and for Lambrusco history as well.
-On the one hand, the papist thread of Matilda of Canossa, on the other the followers of Emperor Henry IV of Franconia.
+On 2 July 1084, near Sorbara (Modena), one of the most famous battles in the history of Italy – and Lambrusco – took place.
+On one side was the pro-papal army of Matilda of Canossa, and on the other the supporters of the Emperor Henry IV of Franconia.

-After the fall of the Roman Empire and the arrival of the Barbarians on the Italian territory, what survived was a type of quality viticulture mainly linked to monasteries and fortified villages.
-This was the period in which the cultivation of the classic rows that we can still see today in our countryside spread widely.
+After the fall of the Roman Empire and the arrival of the Barbarians in Italian territory, a type of prestige vine-growing survived, mainly linked to monasteries and fortified villages.
+It was during this period that the cultivation of classical rows of vines, which we can still admire in our countryside today, became more widespread within walled enclosures.

-Wine was indispensable for Christian worship: it was widely used by monks in medical function and was highly appreciated by the nascent courts and nobles of every part of Italy.
+Wine was indispensable for Christian worship, used by monks for medicinal purposes and appreciated by the rising courts and nobles of Italy.

-Wine was exported throughout Europe, often given to European families as a gift from Italian nobles.
-It is precisely in this period that the wine-making techniques and productions that we still know today were refined and, in particular Lambrusco, was much appreciated in Europe for its light and sparkling character…features that makes us appreciate it even today, centuries later.
+Wine was exported throughout Europe, often as a gift from Italian nobles to European families.
+It was during this period that the wine-making techniques and production that we know today were refined, and Lambrusco in particular was appreciated throughout Europe at the time for its light and sparkling character… something that still makes us appreciate it centuries later.

 5. The cork and the bottle

-Technological innovations bring with them always great changes and so it was also when glass and cork were introduced in the conservation of wine.
-In particular for Lambrusco this type of innovation led to considerable benefits: the glass bottle in fact allowed different processing and fermentation, ease of transport and better preservation of wine aromas; all characteristics that give Lambrusco the typical sparkling characteristic that we still appreciate.
+Technological innovations always bring about great changes, and this was also the case with the introduction of glass and cork in wine conservation.
+For Lambrusco, in particular, this type of innovation brought considerable advantages: the glass bottle allowed a different processing and fermentation, easier transport and better preservation of the wine’s aromas, all characteristics that give Lambrusco the typical sparkle that we still appreciate today.

 6. The Italian sparkling red wine

-Thus the fortune of the Lambrusco wine of Emilia begins, which from that moment started to be exported and known throughout the world and which today represents one of the most important and ancient productions of the area between Modena and Reggio Emilia.
+This was the beginning of the success story of Lambrusco dell’Emilia, which from then on was to be exported and known all over the world, and which today represents one of the most important and ancient productions of the area between Modena and Reggio Emilia.

 Author